Archives

 I, Nat Love

-Playing the Black cowboy Nat Love, Rochel Garner Coleman chronicles the journey of a former slave who joined thousands of others like him to explore and settle the West.
-From Love’s birth into slavery to his walk to freedom to how he won his cowboy name, this performance explores an uncommon narrative of the Old […]
+Rochel Garner Coleman plays the Black cowboy Nat Love.
+The performance chronicles the journey of a former slave who joined thousands of others to explore and settle the West.
+This performance explores an uncommon narrative of the Old West while recreating a period in American history that has captivated generations ever since.
+The performance starts […]

 The Ways of the Lenape

 Who were the Lenape Native Americans of New Jersey and Pennsylvania?
-Following years of conversation and relationships with Native people, Rob Aptaker gives students the opportunity to explore the tools, clothing, toys, games medicine and music that have historically been a part of their daily lives, building a picture of pre-colonial life.
-Program options: In-person […]
+Following years of conversation and relationships with Native people, Rob Aptaker gives students the opportunity to explore the tools, clothing, toys, games, medicine and music that have historically been a part of their daily lives, building a picture of pre-colonial life.
+Note: Rob no […]

 East Meets West